 Acute Limb Ischaemia

-RCEM Learning Acute limb Ischaemia ESVS 2020 Clinical Practice Guidelines on the Management of Acute Limb Ischaemia The author would like to clarify that author NICE CKS has a page on acute limb ischaemia, it does not include any specific recommendations on the investigation, diagnosis and management.
-Therefore, recommendations from the RCEM and ESVS are used.
+The author would like to clarify that NICE CKS has a page on acute limb ischaemia, however it does not include any specific recommendations on the investigation, diagnosis and management.
+Therefore, RCEM and ESVS were used to write this article.

 Background Information